This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Lip, tongue, and cheek biting

-Children with cerebral palsy often have problems cleaning their teeth on their own due to jaw muscles that can’t sufficiently relax, mouth and tongue sensitivity, and problems holding a toothbrush or floss.
+Children with cerebral palsy often have problems cleaning their teeth independently due to jaw muscles that can’t sufficiently relax, mouth and tongue sensitivity, and problems holding a toothbrush or floss.

 Oral Treatment for Children with Cerebral Palsy

-Parents may be hesitant in getting dental care and treatment for a child with cerebral palsy for fear that the visit will be difficult or go poorly.
-However, numerous oral health professionals specialize in working with children with special needs and make great options for these children.
+Parents may be hesitant to get dental care and treatment for a child with cerebral palsy for fear that the visit will be difficult or go poorly.
+However, many oral health professionals specialize in working with children with special needs and make great options for these children.

-Safety training is required for all oral health professionals who work with special needs kids, including training in CPR, training in supporting children with involuntary tremors and bodily movements, and training on how to successfully clear breathing passages.
+Safety training is required for all oral health professionals working with special needs kids, including training in CPR, supporting children with involuntary bodily movements, and how to successfully clear breathing passages.

 Oral professionals for special needs children are also trained to accommodate patients in wheelchairs while providing a calm, child-friendly environment.